Corey Gameiro

-Corey James Gameiro (born 7 February 1993) is an Australian football player of Portuguese ancestry who most recently played as a forward for A-League club Central Coast Mariners.
+Corey James Gameiro (born 7 February 1993) is an Australian former soccer player who most recently played as a forward.

 Club career

 Fulham

 Gameiro signed a professional contract with Fulham in August 2009 and he signed a contract extension in May 2012 that saw him remain at Fulham until the summer 2013.

 He was one of 12 players released by Fulham at the end of the 2012–13 Premier League season.